dandyidk/TMNT-task/README.md

 source /devel/setup.bash
 rosrun turtle_control turtle_movement.py turtle1
 ```
-if you want to add in a turtle do:
+if you want to add in a turtle do(without the ""):
 ```
-./new_turtle.sh
+./new_turtle.sh "turtle name"
 ```
 ## How to navigate the folders
 #### Turtle movement